amusecode/amuse/doc/design/mpi.rst

 * Need to define a protocol over MPI
 * More "hand-work" needed to couple code.
-Other frameworks, like SWIG and f2py, generate an interface based on the appliction code.
+Other frameworks, like SWIG and f2py, generate an interface based on the application code.
 * More overhead for every call, slower calls

 These disadvantages are mitigated by creating a library that handles